Lecture 27 Variable Selection

 F-statistic: 56.9 on 5 and 30 DF, p-value: 2.11e-14

-This time the Rain variable is not significant (P=0.1) and the S has gone up, which go against including Rain.
-However the adjusted R-squared and pred_r_squared have gone up.
+The Rain variable is not significant (P=0.1) and \(S\) has gone up, which go against including Rain.
+However the adjusted R-squared has gone up.
 So we may decide that if our aim is to predict for new data, then we should include this variable in the model.

-lm6 = lm(MnJlyTemp ~ Lat + Height + Sea + NorthIsland + Rain + Long)
+lm6 = lm(MnJlyTemp ~ Lat + Height + Sea + NorthIsland + Rain + Long, data = climate)

 Call: